Gordie Howe International Bridge: Construction

-On July 5, 2018, it was announced the consortium "Bridging North America" had been named as the project's builder.
-The consortium consisted of AECOM for design; Dragados Canada, Fluor Corporation, and Aecon for construction; and ACS Infrastructure, Fluor, and Aecon for "Operations and maintenance of the bridge and two Ports of Entry".
-On September 28, 2018, the WDBA announced the project would cost CA$3.8 billion and would be completed by the end of 2024.
+On July 5, 2018, WDBA was announced the consortium "Bridging North America" had been awarded the bridge contract, using a design, build, finance, operate and maintain structure.
+The consortium consisted of AECOM for design; Dragados Canada, Fluor Corporation, and Aecon for construction; and ACS Infrastructure, Fluor, and Aecon for operations and maintenance.
+Following construction, Bridging North America will receive monthly payments for operating and maintaining the bridge over a 30 year period.

+Construction began on July 17, 2018, with groundbreaking by Minister of Infrastructure Amarjeet Sohi and Michigan Governor Rick Snyder.
+On September 28, 2018, the WDBA announced the project would cost CA$3.8 billion to construct, part of a CA$5.7 billion contract with Bridging North America.
+The bridge was to be completed by the end of 2024.